Joseph Kearns

 Joseph Sherrard Kearns (February 12, 1907 – February 17, 1962) was an American actor, who is best remembered for his role as George Wilson ("Mr. Wilson") on the CBS television series Dennis the Menace from 1959 until his death in 1962.
 He was also a prolific radio actor, and provided the voice of the Doorknob in the 1951 animated Disney film, Alice in Wonderland.

 Early life

 Joseph Sherrard Kearns was born in Salt Lake City, Utah, the only child of Joseph Albert Kearns, a wool buyer, and Cordelia Marie Peterson, a concert pianist, from whom he derived his love of music.
 Kearns was 29 years old when his father died, at which time he and his mother moved to California.
 He and his family were devout Mormons, whose ancestors were Mormon pioneers.

 His first acting experience was in 1916 when he joined "The Rising Generation", a vaudeville troupe of eleven children that toured for 14 months.
-He studied at the University of Utah, teaching a course in theatrical make-up to fund his tuition.
-After graduating from college, he briefly tried his hand at wool buying and worked for his father for a year.
-Kearns traveled the West as a representative of Howell, Jones and Donnell of Boston.
-His wool-buying career came to an abrupt end when Kearns purchased five boxcars full of black wool from a breed called Karakul for $8,000.
-The problem was that black wool could not be dyed and no one knew how to use it in those days.
-After this fiasco, Kearns gladly gave up the wool business and pursued a show business career.